- Code IDEC8029

 Upon successful completion, students will have the knowledge and skills to:

-- Gain an understanding of the implications of relaxing the assumptions of perfect competition, certainty, and full information on market outcomes within basic microeconomic models.
+- Understand the implications of relaxing the assumptions of perfect competition, certainty, and full information on market outcomes within basic microeconomic models.

 - Analyse potential policy interventions to deal with issues related to uncertainty, imperfect competition, asymmetric information, and behavioural economics.